 Notes: Column (1) reports the impacts of the two treatment arms on the reported level of safety felt during the longest trip taken by the individual during the day prior to the follow-up survey.
 Column (2) reports the results from a specification that interacts treatment with a dummy variable for men.
 Column (3) reports the impacts of the two treatment arms on the standardized reported level of safety felt during the longest trip taken by the individual during the day prior to the follow-up survey.
 Column (2) reports the results from a specification that interacts treatment with a dummy variable for men.
 The bottom rows report the control means in levels, split by gender in Column (2) & (4).
-The bottom rows report the control means in levels, split by gender in column (2) & (4).
-The bottom rows report the control means in levels, split by gender in column (2) as (4).
-The bottom rows report the control means in levels, split by gender in columns.
+The bottom rows report the control means in levels, split by gender in even numbered columns.
 Regressions include strata, cohort and follow-up round fixed effects as well as controls chosen using a double-post-lasso procedure.
 Standard errors clustered at the individual level in parentheses.
 Significance: .10; .05; .01.